-Lear is committed to conducting business ethically throughout the world.
-Lear prohibits suppliers from giving or promising to give anything of value to employees or representatives of foreign governments, governmental agencies, political parties, or to political candidates, for the purpose of obtaining or retaining business.
-Suppliers must conduct business with integrity and in full compliance with all applicable laws.
+Lear conducts business ethically throughout the world.
+Lear prohibits suppliers from giving or promising to give anything of value to any third party for the purpose of obtaining or retaining business, or to otherwise induce them to act improperly.
+Suppliers must conduct business with integrity and in full compliance with all applicable laws pertaining to bribery and corruption.